ManohisoaVicky/Project3/README.md

 ### Teamwork
 Working in a team turned out to be a lot more challenging than I thought it would be.
 A lot of times, we had to stop what we were doing and fix bugs that appeared because of the last merge.
 We lost a lot of precious time because of that.

+### Deployment
+Deploying our app turned out to be more complicated than we thought it would be.
+We had a lot of issues with the upload image functionality.
+We deployed our app on Render thinking that it could store our images.
+However, that was not the case.
+In the end, we decided to use Cloudinary to store our images.

 ## Wins

 ### Using a Text Editor